ThibaultHuyet/mqtt_testing/README.md

 # mqtt_pub.py
 The publish code is run on the raspberry pi that has a Sensehat attached.
 I modified a lot of this code from sources I found online.
 I used a wide variaty and modified the entire code such that it isn really recognizable anymore.
 Sends a temperature value to any who subscribe to it.

+## To do
+- Add more boards to mqtt
+- Try out wildcard stuff
+- store values in some way
+- create graphs from data taken in
+- Dockerize things